 Unless you come from an IT background, this last step is one you’ll want to outsource.
 A pretty car isn’t going anywhere when its engine isn’t working, and the same applies to your website.
 The slower it is and the more technical and structural errors you have, the harder it will be for your content to rank.

-There are SEO agencies that focus on the technical side of SEO, but in my experience, it’s more cost-effective to learn a bit about what needs to be done, and then hire a developer to do it.
+There are SEO agencies that focus on technical SEO, but in my experience, it’s more cost-effective to learn a bit about what needs to be done, and then hire a developer to do it.
+Especially a developer who focuses on the platform your site is built on will be able to help make sure it loads quickly, is mobile-friendly, has is in an overall better state.

 Tracking Your SEO Success

 The only way to know whether your SEO efforts are paying off is by tracking them.
 Easy and free tools for this are Google Analytics and Google Webmaster Tools.
 The former gives you information about your website visitors, their behavior on their site, and how many visits your site gets.
-The latter gives you data on keywords you rank for and any structural problems Google may see when crawling (basically, visiting) your website.
+The latter gives you data on the specific keywords you rank for and any structural problems search engines may see when crawling (basically, visiting) your website.

 Don’t Neglect Your SEO